Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Introduction

 \subsection{Contribution and Outline of the Paper}

 We describe the detailed procedures of our proposed debiasing method and reveal its computational feasibility through the dual formulation.
-We also provides key interpretations to our debiasing method from the perspective of bias-variance trade-off and Neyman near-orthogonality; see \autoref{sec:Method} for details.
+We also provide interpretations of our debiasing method from the perspective of a bias-variance trade-off as well as Neyman near-orthogonality; see \autoref{sec:Method} for details.

 {\bf 2.
-Asymptotic Theory:} We prove that our proposed debiased estimator is asymptotically unbiased and normally distributed as long as the propensity scores are consistently estimated in a mild rate of convergence; see \autoref{subsec:asymp_normal}.
-More essentially, the asymptotic variance of our debiased estimator attains the semi-parametric efficiency bound among all asymptotically linear estimators.
-To establish this asymptotic normality, we derive the consistency of Lasso pilot estimate with complete-case data and the dual solution of our debiasing program as building blocks; see \autoref{subsec:consistency}.
+Asymptotic Theory:} We prove that our proposed debiased estimator is asymptotically unbiased and normally distributed as long as the propensity scores are pointwise consistently estimable (\emph{i.e.}, sample-splitting or cross-fitting are not neeeded); see \autoref{subsec:asymp_normal}.
+Moreover, the asymptotic variance of our debiased estimator attains the semi-parametric efficiency bound among all asymptotically linear estimators for any given dimension $d$.
+To establish the asymptotic normality of our debiased estimator, we derive the consistency of the Lasso pilot estimate with complete-case data and the dual solution of our debiasing program as building blocks; see \autoref{subsec:consistency}.

 {\bf 3.
-Simulations and Real-World Applications:} To demonstrate the finite-sample performance of our debiasing method, we compare it with the existing debiasing methods in the literature through Monte Carlo experiments under comprehensive simulation settings; see \autoref{subsec:sim_design} and \autoref{subsec:sim_results}.
+Simulations and Real-World Applications:} To demonstrate the finite-sample performance of our debiasing method, we compare it with the existing debiasing methods in the literature through extensive Monte Carlo experiments; see \autoref{subsec:sim_design} and \autoref{subsec:sim_results}.
 We also apply the proposed debiasing method to the problem of inferring the stellar masses of galaxies in the Sloan Digital Sky Survey; see \autoref{sec:real_application}.

 {\bf 4.
-Algorithmic Implementation:} We describe the implementation details of our debiasing method in \autoref{app:imple_debias} of the supplement and encapsulate them into both a Python package ``\texttt{Debias-Infer}'' and R package ``\texttt{DebiasInfer}''.
+Algorithmic Implementation:} We describe the implementation details of our debiasing method in \autoref{app:imple_debias} of the supplement and encapsulate them into both Python package ``\texttt{Debias-Infer}'' and R package ``\texttt{DebiasInfer}''.
 All other codes for our experiments are available at \url{https://github.com/zhangyk8/Debias-Infer/tree/main/Paper_Code}.